ABOUT ANAKTUVUK PASS (IÑUPIAQ: NAQSRAQ; ANAQTUUVAK)

 The village’s Simon Paneak Memorial Museum focuses on reviving and preserving the history of the Nunamiut.
 Exhibits present the early natural, geological, and cultural history of the Anaktuvuk Pass area, including the migrations of people across the Bering Land Bridge.
 Traditional clothing, household goods, and trapping and hunting implements are on display.

-Visitor services include a grocery store, health clinic, two lodging options, and designated camping area.
+Visitor services include a grocery store, health clinic, two lodging options, and a designated camping area.

 The village is 260 miles northwest of Fairbanks and can be reached by scheduled airline and air taxi flights from Fairbanks.